Teacher Retirement System | TCTA

 An employee who has at least 30 years of service credit but does not meet the Rule of 80, or who is at least age 55 with five or more years of service can opt for early retirement.

 If a member leaves TRS-covered employment before meeting the criteria for retirement with either full or reduced benefits, the member may withdraw the money contributed to date, plus interest earned, but will not receive an annuity.
-The interest earned on contributions was lowered from 5% to 2%; the lower rate applies to contributions made after Sept.
+The interest earned on contributions was lowered from 5% to 2% in the 83rd legislative session; the lower rate applies to contributions made after Sept.
 1, 2014.

 Disability retirement